 We go the extra mile

-because automated tools present
+because automated tools present the following problems:

 Vulnerability leakages (detection of a minimal percentage of existing security risk vulnerabilities).

 Incapability of combining individual vulnerabilities in order to reveal additional vulnerabilities which may be an even greater security risk than the individual vulnerabilities alone.

 How are development cycles not slowed down by manual reviews?

 Squad Plan hacking is first performed on the source code.
 This allows for hacking and development to occur simultaneously, which minimizes the dependency on functional environments, as well as the need for coordination between hackers and developers.
 The decisions regarding which findings are prioritized for each sprint rest solely with the client.
 Unless we are dealing with a company with daily CI/CD (Continuous Integration/Continuous Deployment), not all sprints generate code eligible for release and deployment, which improves the remediation time for detected vulnerabilities.